cstrawberry/predictive-universe/docs/paper/13_experimental_predictions.md

 1.  **Stage 2 (Medium-Term):** If justified by positive and replicated results from Stage 1, coherence time tests (Protocol 2) should be pursued to seek complementary evidence.
 This stage would also involve refining the QRNG protocols based on initial findings.
 2.  **Stage 3 (Long-Term / Contingent):** The extraordinarily demanding Bell-type experiments for a statistical FTL search (Protocol 3) should only be undertaken if compelling, independently verified evidence emerges from the earlier stages.

-All proposed experiments require quantum systems with high stability over long integration times.
-Given the multiple hypotheses being tested, a clear statistical plan for controlling the family-wise error rate, for instance by pre-registering a specific $\alpha$-spending function for sequential analyses (e.g., O’Brien–Fleming boundaries), is mandatory.
+All proposed experiments share common requirements for rigor and validity.
+They necessitate quantum systems with high stability over long integration times to achieve the required statistical power.
+Given the multiple hypotheses being tested, a clear, pre-registered statistical plan is mandatory to control the family-wise error rate.
+This should include specifying the use of sequential analyses with pre-defined stopping rules (e.g., O’Brien–Fleming boundaries) to allow for early termination for efficacy or futility while preserving the overall type-I error rate.
+As a concrete example, with three equally spaced looks, the canonical OBF boundaries (Z-scores) at a family-wise $\alpha=0.05$ are approximately $[3.47, 2.45, 2.00]$.

 **13.7 Compliance with Causal Constraints**